Path modeling with multi-block regression method SO-PLS

 A new approach to path modeling based on sequential and orthogonalized multiblock PLS regression will be presented.
 New definitions of the effects (direct, indirect, total, additional) arising from a chain of influence between blocks will be discussed and illustrated by case studies from sensory and consumer analysis.

 Rosaria Romano earned her PhD in Statistics by the University Federico II of Naples (Italy).
 She has been postdoc at the University of Copenhagen (Denmark), and postdoctoral fellow at both the Second University of Naples (Italy) and at the University of Macerata (Italy).
-From November 2011, she is Assistant Professor at the University of Calabria where she teaches Statistical Methods for Marketing Researches and Statistics for Business.
+From 2019, she is Assistant Professor at Department of Economics and Statistics at the University Federico II of Naples where she teaches Statistical Methods for Marketing Researches and Statistics for Business.
 Her research interests cover traditional multivariate analyses and structural equation models.
 Rosaria is the author of numerous publications in both national and international journals.
 E-mail: email@example.com

 - What is your relation to chemometrics?